tsvetelinda/html-css-course/02-css-box-model-and-typography/README.md

 * a hybrid of relative and fixed.
 The element is treated as relative until it reaches a specified point (using top, bottom, left, or right), and then it becomes fixed.
 * the element will "stick" to the top, bottom, left, or right of its nearest scrollable ancestor when the user scrolls past it.
 * it only works within its containing block (e.g., a parent with overflow properties).
 The element’s position can be modified using top, bottom, left, and right, but only after it reaches the "sticky" point.
+* `overflow: auto;` - automatically adds a scroll element, if the text is longer than the container.

 ### `z-index`
 * sets the z-order of a positioned element and its descendants
 * overlapping elements with a larger z-index cover those with a smaller one.
 * default value: auto, meaning that it is defined by the order in the HTML code.
 * negative values can be used too, and as a result, the target element will be moved behind its siblings

+### Additional Insights Gained from Completing the Exercises
+* The `<hr>` tag defines a thematic break in an HTML page (e.g. a shift of topic).
+It is most often displayed as a horizontal line that is used to separate content.
+* `border-collapse: collapse;` property ensures that borders between cells are shared, when it is applied to the `table` element.
+* `tr:nth-child(even)` targets the even-numbered rows in a table (2nd, 4th, 6th, etc.)
+* `tr:nth-child(odd)` targets the odd-numbered rows in a table (1st, 3rd, 5th, etc.)
+* `type="text/css"` - it's not necessary to include this as an attribute in the `<link>` element in the HTML file, as browsers assume the correct MIME type for CSS by default.